Residence permit: Applying for an extension to pursue highly qualified employment

 -

-contribution assessment ceiling is announced each year by December 31 of the previous year by the Federal Ministry of the Interior, Building and Community in the Federal Gazette. - The employment must be commensurate with the qualification.
+The amount of the contribution assessment ceiling is announced each year by the Federal Ministry of the Interior, Building, and Home Affairs in the Federal Gazette by December 31 of the previous year. - The employment must be commensurate with the individual’s qualifications.

 -

-The Federal Employment Agency has approved the employment (approval is usually obtained from the immigration authorities).
+The Federal Employment Agency has approved your employment (approval is typically obtained from the Foreigners’ Registration Office).

-to obtain approval, your working conditions (in particular your salary) must be comparable to those of a German employee in the same position. - If necessary, you have a license to practice your profession (e.g., license to practice as a pharmacist).
+For approval, your working conditions (particularly your salary) must be comparable to those of a German employee in the same position. - If required, you must hold a license to practice your profession (e.g., a license to practice as a pharmacist).

 Procedure

-You must apply for an extension of your EU Blue Card at the immigration office responsible for your place of residence.
+You must apply to renew your EU Blue Card at the immigration office responsible for your place of residence.

-- Depending on the immigration office and your specific situation, it may be possible to apply online.
-Find out whether your immigration office offers electronic application for the EU Blue Card.
+- Depending on the immigration office and the nature of your request, it may be possible to apply online.
+Check whether your immigration office offers the option to apply for the EU Blue Card electronically.

-- If the application can only be made in person, make an appointment with the immigration office.
+- If you can only apply in person, schedule an appointment with the Foreigners’ Registration Office.

-- If you apply online, the immigration office will contact you after receiving your online application to arrange an appointment at the immigration office.
-During the appointment, your supporting documents will be checked (please bring them with you to the appointment) and your fingerprints will be taken for the issuance of the EU Blue Card.
+- If you submit your application online, the Foreigners’ Registration Office will contact you after receiving your online application to schedule an in-person appointment at the office.
+During the appointment, your supporting documents will be reviewed (please bring them with you to the appointment) and your fingerprints will be taken for the issuance of the EU Blue Card.

-- If your application is approved, the Foreigners' Registration Office will arrange for the EU Blue Card to be produced.
+- If your application is approved, the Foreigners’ Registration Office will arrange for the EU Blue Card to be issued.

-- After about six to eight weeks, you can pick up your Blue Card at the immigration office.
+- After about six to eight weeks, you can pick up your EU Blue Card at the Foreigners’ Office.

-- There are fees for renewing the EU Blue Card.
-The timing and form of payment vary depending on the authority.
+- Fees apply for the renewal of the EU Blue Card.
+The timing and method of payment vary depending on the office.

 Remark

-- Information on the EU Blue Card on the website of the Federal Office for Migration and Refugees (German): https://www.bamf.de/DE/Themen/MigrationAufenthalt/ZuwandererDrittstaaten/Migrathek/BlaueKarteEU/blauekarteeu-node.html
+- Information about the EU Blue Card on the website of the Federal Office for Migration and Refugees (in German): https://www.bamf.de/DE/Themen/MigrationAufenthalt/ZuwandererDrittstaaten/Migrathek/BlaueKarteEU/blauekarteeu-node.html

-- Information about the EU Blue Card on the website of the Federal Office for Migration and Refugees (English): https://www.bamf.de/EN/Themen/MigrationAufenthalt/ZuwandererDrittstaaten/Migrathek/BlaueKarteEU/blauekarteeu-node.html
+- Information on the EU Blue Card on the website of the Federal Office for Migration and Refugees (English): https://www.bamf.de/EN/Themen/MigrationAufenthalt/ZuwandererDrittstaaten/Migrathek/BlaueKarteEU/blauekarteeu-node.html

 - Information on mobility with the EU Blue Card (German): https://www.bamf.de/DE/Themen/MigrationAufenthalt/ZuwandererDrittstaaten/MobilitaetEU/MobilitaetBlaueKarteEU/mobilitaet-blauekarteeu-node.html